andrewmorrisondev/snake/README.md

 [X] - a gameboard made up of a grid

-[X] - a 'snake' that can move around the grid with the arrow keys
+[X] - a 'snake' that can move around the grid with WASD

 [ ] - randomly spawning food that can be consumed